technyon/nuki_hub/README.md

 - MQTT SSL Client Certificate: Optionally set to the Client SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
 - MQTT SSL Client Key: Optionally set to the Client SSL key of the MQTT broker, see the "MQTT Encryption" section of this README.
 - Network hardware: "Wi-Fi only" by default, set to one of the specified ethernet modules if available, see the "Supported Ethernet devices" and "Connecting via Ethernet" section of this README.
-- Disable fallback to Wi-Fi / Wi-Fi config portal: By default the Nuki Hub will fallback to Wi-Fi when an ethernet connection fails.
+- Disable fallback to Wi-Fi / Wi-Fi config portal: By default the Nuki Hub will fallback to Wi-Fi and open the Wi-Fi configuration portal when the network connection fails.
 Enable this setting to disable this fallback.
 - RSSI Publish interval: Set to a positive integer to set the amount of seconds between updates to the maintenance/wifiRssi MQTT topic with the current Wi-Fi RSSI, set to -1 to disable, default 60.
 - Network Timeout until restart: Set to a positive integer to restart the Nuki Hub after the set amount of seconds has passed without an active connection to the MQTT broker, set to -1 to disable, default 60.
 - Restart on disconnect: Enable to restart the Nuki Hub after 60 seconds without a connection to a network.
-- Enable MQTT logging: Enabled to fill the maintenance/log MQTT topic with debug log information.
+- Enable MQTT logging: Enable to fill the maintenance/log MQTT topic with debug log information.
 - Check for Firmware Updates every 24h: Enable to allow the Nuki Hub to check the latest release of the Nuki Hub firmware on boot and every 24 hours.
 Requires the Nuki Hub to be able to connect to github.com.
 The latest version will be published to MQTT and will be visible on the main page of the Web Configurator.

 #### IP Address assignment